People are bad at predicting their own behavior. And this fact can ruin your marketing forecasts.

 No one wants to seem rude.
 And some people don’t want to be rude more than others.
 If you ask these people: “Did you like our new logo?”, they would reply: “Yes, of course, great job!”.
 And then they would think: “What is he talking about… Do they really have a new logo?
 I’ve watched their promotion video but I did not notice anything new… Well, it doesn’t matter, at least I was polite!”
 But it does matter to you.
 You want to get a truthful answer, not a polite one.

 Everybody likes to have fun.
 That’s why sometimes people give answers, which appear funny to them.
-Problem is funny answers don’t actually reflect consumer’s attitude towards your company, product or service.
-As a result, such answers compromise the quality of data you receive during the survey, making it less relevant for the further application.
+The problem is funny answers don’t actually reflect consumer’s attitudes towards your company, product or service.
+As a result, such answers compromise the quality of data you receive during the survey, making it less relevant for further application.